 I started my career at KOMU-TV 8 in January 2007 as a fill in weathercaster and moved up in the ranks to serve as the Evening Meteorologist in Columbia, Missouri.
 While at KOMU, I was recognized by the Missouri Broadcasters Association, where I won Best Weathercast in 2010 and 2012.
 In addition to several reporting awards, including an Edward R. Murrow and a National SPJ Sigma Delta Chi award, for my hard work and efforts in Joplin, Missouri following the May 22nd tornado.

 In September of 2012, I joined Fox 4 as the Mid Morning and Noon Meteorologist.
-I also earned my Certified Broadcast Meteorologist Seal (#639) in March of 2014 from the American Meteorological Society You can catch me at 9 am and Noon Monday through Friday, in addition to filling in for Mike, Karli, and Joe.
-When I am not in front of the green screen, you can catch me out at sporting events/concerts with my husband Gary, volunteering in the community or running around town with my Doberman Dakota!
+I also earned my Certified Broadcast Meteorologist Seal (#639) in March of 2014 from the American Meteorological Society You can catch me at 4 am and 9am Monday through Friday, in addition to filling in for Mike, Karli, and Joe.
+When I am not in front of the green screen, you’ll see me out at sporting events/concerts with my husband Gary, volunteering in the community or running around town with our Doberman Dakota and Great Pyrenees Frank the Tank!